nathanswanson/BedrockDragon/README.md

 - A copy of Windows 10 Minecraft
 - Intelij IDEA.
 I'm sure another editor would work but this is built to support IDEA

-There is two jar dependencies kotlin-math, and Common both which are found on our jetbrains space.